simeononsecurity/simeononsecurity.ch/content/articles/essential-books-cybersecurity-it-professionals/index.en.md

 ## Networking Excellence

 ### ["CCNA Routing and Switching Portable Command Guide" by Scott Empson](https://amzn.to/3hFK7eo)
-Navigate the complexities of CCNA routing and switching with this portable guide.
+handle the complexity of CCNA routing and switching with this portable guide.
 Packed with essential commands and configurations, it's an essential companion for networking professionals.

 ______